BraedonB98/2DoTrack/BACKEND/README.md

 Need to add a delete user function

-Figure out why todo categories have their own object Id when they arnt a mongoose

 Need to standardize emails and phonenumber inputs so a capitalization and stuff doesnt make it not findable when searching.

-add change category Icon patch route

-may need to install twilio-cli into project, its installed globally but not for this project

 will only work with phone numbers with +1   (USA phone numbers)

-need to finish delete category function

-need to add a change category Icon route and function

 ----------------------------------------------Dev Info----------------------------------
 you need ngrok to be able to open port to internet for sms functionality

+may need to install twilio-cli into project, its installed globally but not for this project